 Upgrading to the gold standard would deliver:

-- deliver a group of representatives (the parliament) that better reflects the views of voters;
+- a group of representatives (the parliament) that better reflects the views of voters;

 - ensure that many more voters have a representative in their district that they actually voted for; and

 These benefits are described in more detail below.